odarriba/docker-timemachine/README.md

 #### I am still having trouble ...

-* The idea of using avahi-daemon installed in the bare metal server is to avoid having to execute the container with --net=host, which a potentially insecure flag (/cc @stephen-mw).
+* The idea of using avahi-daemon installed in the bare metal server is to avoid having to execute the container with --net=host, which a potentially insecure flag.
 But, as the last option to check things out, it should be fine.
 You just should know what you are enabling.

 * A Time Machine network disk is just a disk image in an AFP volume that supports the correct level of encryption.
 So to be recognised by the TimeMachine daemon, you should mount the unit manually for the first time, configure TimeMachine on your computer, and then the OS will do that for you automatically.